PanosChatzi/panos-chatz/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher in Exercise Physiology
+role: PhD in Exercise Physiology

 # Organizations/Affiliations to show in About widget
 organizations: